starkware-libs/papyrus/docs/adr/0002-implementation-in-single-process.md

 2. A component needs to be implemented in a different technology than the rest of the node (e.g. a python component in a rust-based binary).

-At the same time, we balance this with the motivation to keep the node simple to deploy and operate.
+At the same time, we balance this with the motivation to keep the node simple to develop, deploy and operate.
 Also, developing everything as one process makes development (build, refactoring, etc) easier.

 ## Decision